grafana/tempo-operator/docs/operator/api.md

 <td>

-<p>ManagementState defines whether this instance is managed by the operator or self-managed</p>
+<p>ManagementState defines whether this instance is managed by the operator or self-managed.
+Default: Managed.</p>

 </td>
 </tr>